guoyunhe/react-fast-fetch/README.md

 const { data } = useFetch(`/posts?page=${page}`, { disabled: page < 1 });
 ```

+### preserve

+When url or params changes, preserve old data before new data loaded.
+Enable when you want smooth
+transition.
+However, old data may cause displaying wrong information.
+Use it carefully.

+Typical usage example may want to enable this option:

+- Fetch list of data and change page number.
+- Update dropdown menu while changing search keyword.

 ### interval

 Auto-reload data in N milliseconds.
 Use it to keep data up-to-date.